USS Hornet (1775): Service

 Hornet then sailed with Hopkins fleet 18 February 1776.
 Outside the Virginia Capes, she ran afoul of USS Fly and was unable to accompany the fleet for the amphibious assault on New Providence.
 On 27 August 1776, Congress offer to purchase the Hornet from her owner, William Stone.
 She patrolled in the Delaware Bay for nearly a year, then ran the British blockade to convoy merchantmen to Charleston.

 Hornet was captured by HM schooner Porcupine on 27 April 1777.
-According to records of the Vice Admiralty Court at Jamaica, Hornet was built in Bermuda, of 100 tons burden, mounted ten carriage guns and four swivels, and had a crew of thirty-five.
+According to records of the Vice Admiralty Court at Jamaica, Hornet was built in Bermuda, of 100 tons burden, mounted ten naval long guns and four swivel gun, and had a crew of thirty-five.
 She sailed from Philadelphia in January or February 1777 for Charleston in ballast, and at the latter place loaded twenty barrels of rice and twenty-six barrels of indigo for Martinique.
 The action with Porcupine, which lasted three-quarters of an hour, took place in latitude 22.5 degrees north, and longitude 70 degrees west (roughly 75 nmi north northeast of Cockburn Town), with upwards of fifty shot being fired.
 Upon arrival in Jamaica the Hornet was leaky, and, after condemnation, was appraised at £2443.12, including cargo, stores and gunpowder.